ULL-EDYP-MUIIR-IC-2425/evocomp-theory/docs/ec-intro.md

 as variational inheritance.

-One of the first studies that influenced the emergence of EC was provided by Sewell Wright in the 1930s [2].
+One of the first studies that influenced the emergence of EC was provided by Sewell Wright in the 1930s.
 Wright explained evolution as a process where the genetic information of species is continuously changing by a trial and error mechanism.
 The effect of this procedure is to optimise the adaptation of species to their environment.
-During the same period, Walter Cannon also noted that natural evolution was a learning process that proceeds by random trial and error [3].
-Nevertheless, it was not until the late 1950s that Hans Bremermann proposed the relationship between evolution and mathematical optimisation [4, 5].
+During the same period, Walter Cannon also noted that natural evolution was a learning process that proceeds by random trial and error.
+Nevertheless, it was not until the late 1950s that Hans Bremermann proposed the relationship between evolution and mathematical optimisation.
 Hence, Bremermann can be considered as one of the first practitioners of EC in the field of optimisation.
 Nowadays, optimisation continues to be the largest area of application of EC.
 Other early works were based on the usage of evolutionary systems as feedback-control approaches, which altered their responses dynamically depending on the feedback obtained from the system being controlled.
-From this point of view, an example was the usage of an evolutionary system to evolve the control circuits of a robot [6].
+From this point of view, an example was the usage of an evolutionary system to evolve the control circuits of a robot.
 Finally, evolutionary systems were also used in an attempt to generate computer programs automatically.
-An example of this type of application was the design of a “Learning Machine” that evolved sets of computer programs [7].
+An example of this type of application was the design of a “Learning Machine” that evolved sets of computer programs.
 All this early research work was the origin of several sub-areas of EC, like Evolutionary Programming (EP), Evolution Strategies (ES), and Genetic Algorithms (GAs).
-A deeper insight into the origins of EC can be found in [8].

 In the 1960’s, the availability of "cheap" computers boosted the idea of implementing evolutionary systems as computational algorithms to solve complex problems, thus